Something About Airplanes

-Something About Airplanes is the debut studio album by indie rock band Death Cab for Cutie, released August 18, 1998 on Barsuk Records.
+Something About Airplanes is the debut studio album by American indie rock band Death Cab for Cutie, released August 18, 1998, on Barsuk Records.
 A tenth-anniversary edition of the album was released November 25, 2008, featuring redesigned artwork, liner notes by Sean Nelson, and a bonus disc including the band's first ever Seattle performance at the Crocodile Cafe in February 1998.

 Early recordings of five songs from the album can be found on the You Can Play These Songs with Chords compilation.

 Background

 Airplanes was created at the group's rented house off of Ellis Street in Bellingham.
 It was recorded on a reel-to-reel eight-track recorder.
 With Walla's bedroom in the attic, the band inserted a microphone through a hole in the floor to the living room where vocals were tracked.
 Gibbard's writing was primarily influenced by Idaho indie rockers Built to Spill; in an interview with Vice, he noted that Perfect from Now On, the band's 1997 opus, was "the only thing I was listening to at that point."
 He continued: "There’s some flagrant Built to Spill ripoffs on that record.
 I was really influenced by Rex and Bedhead and a lot of these slower kinds of bands."

 Airplanes was released through Barsuk and Elsinor Records, the label that issued the group's debut cassette, You Can Play These Songs with Chords.
 They pressed an initial 1,000 copies of Airplanes, which Gibbard found confounding: "We were imagining we were going to be carrying around boxes of our own records for the rest of our lives," he joked.
 For the album's decade anniversary, Barsuk released an expanded edition of the LP, coupling it with a live concert the band performed at the Crocodile Cafe in 1998.